-As the designee of the Commission's Presiding Officer, I have considered your application for renewal of accreditation based on your national accreditation by the ANSI National Accreditation Board ("ANAB") and grant Commission accreditation to the Texas Department of Public Safety Austin Laboratory for the laboratory locations and corresponding forensic disciplines, component/parameters, items, and key equipment/technology as designated by ANAB in its Scope of Accreditation issued 9/29/2021 attached with this letter.
-The current term of ANAB accreditation is from 9/29/2021 to 10/31/2025.
-The current term of Commission accreditation is from 9/29/2021 to 10/31/2025.
+As the designee of the Commission's Presiding Officer, I have considered your application for renewal of accreditation based on your national accreditation by the ANSI National Accreditation Board ("ANAB") and grant Commission accreditation to the Texas Department of Public Safety Capitol Area Laboratory for the laboratory locations and corresponding forensic disciplines, component/parameters, items, and key equipment/technology as designated by ANAB in its Scope of Accreditation issued 9/29/2021 attached with this letter.
+1 The current term of ANAB accreditation is from 9/29/2021 to 10/31/2025.